Federal Perkins Loan Program

 Q: What is the post-deferment grace period?

-A six-month post-deferment grace period will follow an approved deferment on your loan.
+A 6-month post-deferment grace period will follow an approved deferment on your loan.

-A deferment form must be filed with the SUNY SLSC at least once a year for each year you are in an eligible status.
+Contact the SUNY SLSC for required forms and specific filing information.
+Many deferment forms must be filed with the SUNY SLSC at least once a year for each year you are in an eligible status.
 The SUNY SLSC is required by Federal regulations to assess a late charge when forms are not submitted in a timely manner.
-Failure to file forms in a timely manner is equivalent to not making timely payments and can negatively affect your credit rating.
-Visit the SLSC Website for deferment forms and detailed filing information.
+Failure to file forms in a timely manner is equivalent to not making timely payments and as a result, can negatively affect your credit rating.
+Visit the SLSC’s website for deferment forms and detailed filing information.

 Q: What is forbearance?

 Forbearance is a temporary postponement of payments or the acceptance of smaller payments than were previously scheduled.
 Interest will continue to accrue during any period of forbearance.
-Forbearance must be requested in writing, and adequate documentation that supports a financial inability to make payments must be provided.
+Forbearance may be requested verbally or in writing, and adequate documentation that supports a financial inability to make payments provided.
 Forbearance, granted for up to one year at a time, cannot exceed a maximum of three years, collectively.

 Q: What are my cancellation benefits?

 In accordance with the Federal laws governing your loan, a certain percentage of your loan may be cancelled for each year that you are working in an eligible public service field.
-Some restrictions may apply.
 Check your promissory note or contact the SUNY SLSC for eligibility information and appropriate forms.

 The public service positions eligible for cancellation are:

-- full-time teacher in a field of expertise such as mathematics, science, foreign language, bilingual education or other fields where the State education agency determines there is a shortage of qualified teachers
+- full-time teacher in a field of expertise where the State education agency determines there is a shortage of qualified teachers

-- full-time staff member in a preschool Federal Head Start program.
+- full-time staff member in a preschool Federal Head Start program or in a pre-k or child care program licensed or regulated by the state

-- full-time special education teacher of infants, toddlers, children of youth with disabilities
+- full-time special education teacher of infants, toddlers or children of youth with disabilities

 - full-time qualified professional provider of early intervention services in a public or nonprofit program under public supervision by the lead agency as authorized in Sec.
 635(a)(10) of the Individuals with Disabilities Education Act

-- full-time employee of a public or private nonprofit child or family service agency who is providing, or supervising the provision of, services to high risk children from low-income communities and the families of such children
+- full-time employee of a public or private nonprofit child or family service agency who is providing, or supervising the provision of, services directly and exclusively to high risk children from low-income communities and the families of such children

 - volunteer under the Peace Corps Act or a volunteer under the Domestic Volunteer Service Act of 1973 (VISTA) (limited to 70% total cancellation)